oznogon/gattaibushido-public/rules/03_basic_play.md

 All players have a Hand size determined as follows:

-* **Pilots:** Your max Hand is determined by your Team's position on the Harmony scale, and only a handful of game effects will alter that.
+* **Pilots:** Your max Hand starts at three (3) cards, and increases through Evolution and a small variety of other options.
 * **Coach:** Your max Hand is set at the number of Pilots participating in the session.

 During active conflicts, your current Hand size may fluctuate wildly as cards are drawn, played, and discarded.
 Between conflicts, if you ever hold either *fewer* or *more* than your max Hand, you must either draw back up or discard back down to max, respectively.